Cummings Threatens SpAds as Civil Service Hold Up Resignations -

 Guido also hears SpAds are actually struggling to resign in the first place.
 Many advisors want to step down and get to work in CCHQ’s election campaign machine from Monday, but many are being told by the Cabinet Office that they’ll lose their severance package entitlement if they quit before Thursday.

 The Civil Service may want to pick their fights carefully at this time, however, as Cummings used last night’s meeting to “go big” on labouring his pledge for “fundamental reform” of the civil service as a post-election project – asking for ideas from SpAds.
-First suggestion from Guido is more leaks, please…
+First suggestion from Guido is more transparency / leaks please…